Shopify/web-configs/handbook/Best practices/React/Organization.md

 You have several options to fix this problem:

-1. rename the component's filename from `MyComponent.js` to `index.js` to
+1. rename the component's filename from `MyComponent.tsx` to `index.tsx` to
-2. create an `index.js` inside the component's folder that exports `MyComponent.js`
+2. create an `index.tsx` inside the component's folder that exports `MyComponent.tsx`
-3. create a `components.js` file next to the component's folder that exports each component in the `components/` folder.
+3. create a `components.tsx` file next to the component's folder that exports each component in the `components/` folder.

 #### 3. As your component grows, group like-files in folders.